Minster23/nimmake/README.md

 *A lightweight C++ project manager written in Nim.*

-`nimmake` is a lightweight build tool designed to simplify modern C++ project management.
-It focuses on keeping projects easy to configure while providing automatic source discovery, dependency registration, and integration with development tools such as `clangd`.
+`nimmake` is a lightweight build system focused on making C++ projects simple to configure and build.
+It automatically discovers source files, registers include directories, downloads GitHub dependencies, and generates `compile_commands.json` for editor integration.

 Created and maintained by **Neirra**.